modolabs/Harvard-Tour-Mobile-Web/doc/mw/moduletransit.rst

 **Common Arguments:**

 * *AGENCIES* - (required) A string containing a comma-separated list of agency ids in the feed.
 * *ROUTE_WHITELIST* - (optional) A string containing a comma-separated list of route ids.
+If ROUTE_WHITELIST and ROUTE_BLACKLIST are not specified, all routes in each of the specified agencies will be shown.
-If this parameter is not specified, all routes in each of the specified agencies will be provided.
+* *ROUTE_BLACKLIST* - (optional) A string containing a comma-separated list of route ids to omit from the full list of route ids.
+If ROUTE_WHITELIST and ROUTE_BLACKLIST are not specified, all routes in each of the specified agencies will be shown.
 * *VIEW_ROUTES_AS_LOOP* - (optional) A string containing either a single asterix ``*`` (all routes) or a comma-separated list of route ids.
 Sometimes transit feeds arbitrarily split routes which are loops into two directions.
 This can cause the route to display in a way which does not make sense to the user.
 This argument tells the backend to collapse these directions into a single loop.

 **GTFS-Specific Arguments:**